UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 <center/>

 Notes:

-We have already seen some ways in which Git and GitHub allow collaboration with others.
-In this module we will go in a more in depth on good collaborative practices for version control.
+We've already seen how Git and GitHub facilitate collaboration with others.
+This module will go over good collaborative practises for version control in greater detail.

 ---